Pearls, hiking, canyoning, and its castle

 After visiting Uwajima Castle, where the clan resided for 260 years, head to the Date Museum to see an extensive collection of the family's possessions.

-As you approach Warei Shrine, its impressive 12m (~40 ft) torii gate towers over you.
+As you approach Warei-jinja Shrine, its impressive 12-meter torii gate towers over you.
 This is the largest stone torii gate in Japan.
-The shrine is dedicated to one of the Date clans retainers who rebuilt the domain's finances but whose success
+The shrine is dedicated to one of the Date clans retainers who rebuilt the domain's finances.

 Just a 30-minute drive along the vivid coastline from Uwajima City, Yusu Mizugaura is a series of rice terraces that tier dramatically against a backdrop of searingly blue seas.
 The usage of space is a testament to human ingenuity.
 At the base of the terraces, try delicious local food at Dandanjaya restaurant.

-South of Uwajima lies Ainan, home to many good hikes and great spots to swim, snorkel, kayak, fish, or windsurf.
-If you prefer a more relaxing look at sea life, take a glass-bottomed boat, or go whale watching.
-Bordering Kochi Prefecture, Ainan is the perfect place to stop before heading onwards.
+Located south of Uwajima is Ainan, home to many good hikes and great spots to swim, snorkel, kayak, fish, or windsurf.
+If you prefer a more relaxing look at sea life, take a glass-bottomed boat.
+Bordering Kochi Prefecture , Ainan is the perfect place to stop before heading onwards.

 The sleepy town of Matsuno is a short way from Uwajima.
 Here you'll find the stunning Nametoko gorge, an almost Jurassic forest, where moss carpets the ground and the babbling of the river accompanies your wanderings.
 Monkeys, deer, hawks, frogs, snakes and even wild boar are known to roam these parts.
 A visit to Nametoko will leave you refreshed, rejuvenated and at one with nature.
 If you want something more adventurous, exciting canyoning courses are available.

 Ozu city is a charming city; a broad turquoise river, rich green mountains and traditional architecture make it a peaceful and nostalgic place to roam.
-Uchiko town is similarly quaint, with historic residences, a kabuki theater and cobbled streets making it a truly postcard picturesque town.
-Nearby to Ozu is Aoshima, or Cat Island, home to only 15 people, but over 100 feline friends.
+Uchiko is similarly quaint, with historic residences, a kabuki theater and cobbled streets making it a truly postcard picturesque town.
+Nearby to Ozu is Aoshima, or Cat Island, home to 10 or fewer people, but over 100 feline friends.

 Uwajima and the surrounding areas, also known as Nanyo, have fantastic seafood dishes to dig into.
-Uwajima's version of taimeshi, a rice dish cooked in a broth of sea bream, is topped with sashimi.
+Uwajima's version of taimeshi is a fillet of sea bream mixed with warm dashi broth, raw egg, and soy sauce, served over rice.
 Jakoten, a fried fish cake that uses the entire fish, is a light and moreish snack.
 In more rural areas, look out for fresh local produce, including freshwater eel, wild pheasant, shiitake mushrooms and juicy peaches.